 Following completion of all academic and clinical requirements, you are eligible to apply for the National Physical Therapy Licensing Examination that is written by the Federation of State Boards of Physical Therapy.
 More information will be provided to you during your last year of the professional phase.

 VIII.
 Health Insurance

 You are required to have your own health insurance coverage.
 This is especially essential as you start your clinical education.
-Proof of this coverage must be given to Dr. Cheryl Hall prior to the start of fall classes each academic year.
+Proof of this coverage must be given to Dr. Cheryl Hall prior to the start of clinics each academic year.
 All full-time NYIT students are automatically insured for medical expense incurred as a result of accidental bodily injury.
 In addition, the college offers sickness insurance plan that provides partial payments of related doctor and hospital bills; the cost of this secondary insurance policy is minimal.
 There are two times a year that you can sign up for this health coverage: Deadline by October 15 and February 15.
 For information, contact the Office of Student Services, 516.686.7635.

 IX.
 Annual Health Assessment

 All students are required to submit an annual health assessment form prior to September 1 of each academic year.
 They must be handed in to Dr. Cheryl Hall prior to the start of fall classes.

 You are required to complete the following courses prior to the start of Clinical Education I in the spring/summer: